 5. income and rent targeting

 The AMI requirements below apply to both the maximum housing expense (affordable to) and household income at move-in (occupied by).
 An award of HOME or NHTF will result in additional requirements.
+Unrestricted units will not be allowed for projects electing the average income set-aside.

 Metropolitan